 Each committee will have a clearly stated purpose, including responsibilities, tasks, and term prior to beginning any work or meeting.
-Standing committees may have as few as 5 members and no more than 20.
+Committees may have as few as five members and no more than 20.

 - Committees may engage only in activities that are compatible with the goals, purposes, and practices of ADAA.

 - Committees may develop policy or position statements for the ADAA Board of Directors to review, approve, and distribute.
 Policy or position statements must include the organization’s full name and logo and have approval of the Board of Directors prior to distribution.